Irwin1985/Hungaro/README.md

 - [x] Native builtins
 - [x] Class builtins

+## Prerequisites

+1. Java 8 or higher.

+## Installation
+1. Download the latest version of the interpreter from the [releases](https://github.com/Irwin1985/Hungaro/releases) page.

+2. Place `Hungaro.jar` in a folder of your choice.

+3. Open a terminal and navigate to the folder where you placed `Hungaro.jar`.

+4. Run the following command: `java -jar Hungaro.jar`

+## Usage

+1. Open a terminal and navigate to the folder where you placed `Hungaro.jar`.
+2. Run the following command: `java -jar Hungaro.jar`
+3. The interpreter will start and you will be able to write your code.
+4. To execute your code, press `Enter`.
+5. To exit the interpreter, type `exit`.
+6. To clear the screen, type `cls`.
+7. To see the list of available commands, type `help`.

 ## Variable and Constant declarations

 Both variables and constants are declared with the reserved word let.
 The rules for naming variables and constants are as follows: